Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 The very first podcasts were radio shows releasing episodes for consumption after they’ve aired live.
 Then podcast shows gradually branched out to countless genres such as thrillers, crime, comedy, history, science, politics, personal issues, celebrity gossip, and so on.

 Podcasts are episodic series of audio content run by one or more hosts.
-They may come by in the form of quick news roundups, lengthy discussions, and a host of other formats—the sky’s the limit.
+They may take the form of quick news roundups, lengthy discussions, or a host of other formats—the sky’s the limit.

-Podcasters typically release episodes regularly, around the topic the hosts are knowledgeable about.
+Podcasters typically release episodes around the topic the hosts know about.
 Many shows bring on guests every week who talk about their experiences, views, and expertise about the podcast’s niche.

 Podcasts are conversational in nature, so laypeople can easily understand the topics discussed.
 And with millions of podcasts to choose from, it’s nearly impossible to run out of shows to listen to, regardless of your interests.